 For a stronger drink, make coffee (or coffee and chicory) ice cubes.
 Just pour any extra brewed coffee or cold brew into an ice cube tray and let it freeze.
 As for toppings, we recommend spices like cinnamon and nutmeg to play up the chicory flavors.
 You can also mix in a little milk or cream.

 There you have it: an easy (and tasty!)
 New Orleans cold brew recipe to try today.
-Steeping coffee and chicory together produces a unique, rich cold brew that may just be your new favorite drink.
+Steeping coffee and chicory together produce a unique, rich cold brew that may just be your new favorite drink.
 Why not give it a try and see what you think?